NicRios/gostly-ai-proxy/ARCHITECTURE.md

 # Architecture

-Gostly is an HTTP proxy that records real API traffic and replays it back to the calling application.
+Gostly is a proxy that records real API traffic and replays it back to the calling application.
 This document describes the components, the matching pipeline, the storage model, and how the system is deployed.

 For a five-minute setup, see [README.md](./README.md).